Hong Kong Activities for a 2-day Stopover

 Hong Kong Activities – Riding the Metro

 Hong Kong’s MTR Mass Transit Railway system is impressively large and clean.
-It’s easy enough to follow, but the larger stations have multiple exits with large distances between them.
+It’s easy enough to follow, but the bigger stations have multiple exits with large distances between them.

-You can save yourself some legwork by working out in advance which exit is most suitable for you.
+You can save yourself some legwork by calculating in advance which exit is most suitable for you.

 Hong Kong Activities – Victoria Peak